Beast (DevilDriver album)

 Beast is the fifth studio album by American heavy metal band DevilDriver.
 It was released on February 22, 2011 in the United States.
-It is also their last album to feature longtime bassist Jon Miller who left in 2011 but would return to the band a decade later in 2022.
+Up until Strike and Kill (2026), it is also their last album to feature longtime bassist Jon Miller who left in 2011 but would return to the band a decade later in 2022.
+It is also their last studio album to be released through Roadrunner Records.

 Beast sold an over 11,000 copies in the United States in its first week of release to debut at number 42 on the Billboard 200 chart.